 - A passenger bus

 - A limousine

 - A cargo van

 Not all of these types of vehicles would necessarily be considered commercial vehicles in every situation.
 It depends on how they are being used.

-Who is Responsible for a Commercial Vehicle Accident?
+Who is Responsible for a Commercial Vehicle Accident in Columbus?

-There are several different parties that may be responsible for a commercial vehicle accident.
+There are several different parties that a Columbus commercial vehicle accident lawyer can hold responsible.
 These include the following:

 The Driver: The driver will be responsible for the accident if he or she exhibited dangerous driving behavior such as speeding, disobeying traffic signs and lights, driving while intoxicated, and more.
 Note, even if the driver is responsible, the employee’s company may cover all or part of the damages.